 Negligence is the foundation of most car accident cases in Bakersfield.
 Negligence means someone has not used the proper amount of care for a situation, such as a motor vehicle driver who breaks traffic laws or drives while distracted.

-To qualify for financial compensation after a car crash, you or your attorney may need to prove negligence.
-This takes evidence of four main things:
+To qualify for financial compensation after a crash, you or your attorney may need to prove negligence.
+This takes evidence of four main elements:

 - Duty of care: the defendant owed you a duty of reasonable care, meaning an obligation to act in a way that a reasonable person would in the same circumstances.